JanHerca/urantiapedia/output/wikijs/en/book/Buddhism/Buddhist_Suttas/Maha_Parinibbana_4.md

 ‘Even so, Lord!’ said <i>K</i>unda, the worker in metals, in assent, to the Blessed One.
 And the dried boar's flesh he had made ready he served to the Blessed One; whilst the other food, the sweet rice and cakes, he served to the members of the order.

 19\.
 Now the Blessed One addressed Kunda, the worker in metals, and said: ‘Whatever dried boar’s flesh, <i>K</i>unda, is left over to thee, that bury in a hole.
-I see no one, <i>K</i>unda, on earth nor in Mâra‘s heaven, nor in Brahma’s heaven, no one among Sama<i>n</i>as and Brâhma<i>n</i>as, among gods and men, by whom, when he has eaten it, that food can be assimilated, save by the Tathâgata.’
+I see no one, <i>K</i>unda, on earth nor in Mâra's heaven, nor in Brahma’s heaven, no one among Sama<i>n</i>as and Brâhma<i>n</i>as, among gods and men, by whom, when he has eaten it, that food can be assimilated, save by the Tathâgata.’

 ‘Even so, Lord!’ said <i>K</i>unda, the worker in metals, in assent, to the Blessed One.
 And whatever dried boar's flesh remained over, that he buried in a hole.